Michelle Blake, Cupboard Manager

 Family is at the center of Michelle’s life.
 She raised two sons and a daughter in Bertram and is a proud grandmother to 14 grandchildren who bring her endless joy!
 Outside of her work and family, Michelle enjoys crafting, being creative, and finding ways to bring kindness into everyday life.

-Sandra Moore, Warehouse Manager
+Sandra Moore, Warehouse Manager/Board Member

 Sandra Moore is a retired business owner who built a successful career before embracing a new chapter of life filled with family and travel.
 She is the proud mother of two accomplished adult children and a delighted grandmother to one grandchild.